officialgazette/publication-standard/README.md

 > To get a better understanding of the interaction between the individual artifacts, it is recommended to read ["Big Picture"](https://github.com/officialgazette/big-picture) first.

 > [!IMPORTANT]
 > The existing concepts and artifacts should be challenged and revised.
 An optimal publication standard is to be drafted as part of the public tender.
-In particular, it should
 >
 > see also [Big Picture > why a standard?](https://github.com/officialgazette/big-picture?tab=readme-ov-file#why-a-standard)